Edwin Sydney Stuart: Early life and Philadelphia politics

 Stuart was born in Philadelphia in 1853.
 At age 13, he ended his formal schooling and took a job as a bookkeeper for the book wholesaler W.A.
 Leary.
 He rose to attain a controlling interest in the company.
 By 1882, Stuart had become president of the state Republican Party.
 In 1886, he won a seat on Philadelphia City Council.

 In 1891, Stuart successfully ran for Mayor of Philadelphia.
 He quickly gained a reputation as a no-nonsense official who would take a hardline approach against corruption.
-He uncovered impropriety within the city treasurer's office, resulting in the arrest of Treasurer John Bardsley, and a complete overhaul in budgetary control procedures.
+He uncovered impropriety within the city treasurer's office, resulting in the arrest of City Treasurer John Bardsley, and a complete overhaul in budgetary control procedures.
 He also fired the public safety director for accepting bribes and won a hard-fought battle with the private streetcar lines that forced these entities to help defray the cost of street paving.
 Upon completion of his mayoral term in 1896, he won an election to return to city council.